djrrb/Bungee/documentation/2-chromatic-layers.md

 ## On the web

+### Layered `div`s

 Bungee.js is a bit of javascript that will duplicate text in overlaid `div`s, giving the appearance of layered text without cluttering your markup.

 	<script type="text/javascript" src="bungee.js">
 	<div id="bungee">Layered text!</div>

-Warning: This solution requires loading multiple fonts, which will increase bandwidth usage and download times.

-## As an image
+### As an image

-When only single letters or small bits of text are required, use a SVG with alternate text specified.
+When only single letters or small bits of text are required, or the text is especially illustrative, it may not be worth it to load multiple font files.
+Instead, you can use a SVG with alternate text specified.

 	<svg src="images/layeredText.svg" alt="Layered text" />